infiniflow/ragflow/api/python_api_reference.md

 DataSet.delete_documents(ids: list[str] = None)
 ```

-Deletes specified documents or all documents from the current knowledge base.
+Deletes specified documents or all documents from the current dataset.

 ### Returns